SilckRoad-MarcoPolo/SilkRoad_APIs/README.md

 ![Silk Road Logo](./assets/logo.jpg)

+## Achievements

+🏆 **1st Place Winner** - IEEE Vectoris 3.0
+Silk Road's backend architecture was recognized for its excellence in **backend development** and **system design**, securing the **1st place award** in the prestigious IEEE Vectoris 3.0 competition.
+This recognition highlights our commitment to delivering a high-performance, scalable, and reliable solution.

+---

 ### "The greatest explorer is not the one who has been everywhere, but the one who has the courage to choose their path."

 — Marco Polo